 In the lead up to World War II, wristwatches were growing in popularity and eventually supplanted pocket watches as the timekeeper of choice.
-As an assembleur, Welsbro kept up with the trends, despite being much smaller than the American watch manufacturers, like Elgin, Hamilton, Bulova, and Illinois.
-Even as an underdog, they cranked out a huge range of watches and sold them nationwide.
+And Welsbro kept up with the trends.

 During World War II, Welsbro produced a variety of pilot style chronographs and field watches for American soldiers.